lukateg/strength-age/README.md

 -- add maximum pdf size per prompt when generating text so we do not exceed AI limit per prompt -- add chunking text prompt
--- add validation if test title exist so user cannot have two same entities in database
+-- add validation if test title exist so user cannot have two same entities in database -- no tests found not working on generate tests page

 -- use const user = await currentUser(); from clerk for all API routes -- find out why clerk is not working properly -- because we are throwing error when !userId in convex file, sync userId validation-- add error handling when user is not authenticated it breaks the page
 -- Server-Side Rendering with Next.js add preloadQuery for preloading data on the server

--- make loader always appear when loading test and work with css and not mounting for slow animation -- no tests found not working on generate tests page

 // hook up classes with real data

-// disable submit when not answered on all questions
+ZA SUTRA:
 // loading logo not working on white theme

--- layout reconsiliation
+-- make loader always appear when loading test and work with css and not mounting for slow animation -- layout reconsiliation
--- remove all spinners and add proper suspense skeleton -- Implement mobile design
+-- remove all spinners and add proper suspense skeleton
--- Add delete and edit
+// - change new-class/lesson to create-class/lesson

+-- Implement mobile design
 -- add modals on all needed actions

+PRE OVOGA MORAS POCISTITI SVE STO STOJI U NAPOMENAMA GORE -- Add delete and edit
 -- maybe add settings page
 -- Add analytics
 -- add payments